 Your child’s safety is very important to us.

-Therefore, we are asking that parents of children in Cubbies and Sparks to bring their children inside the building and check them into their clubs when arriving.
+Therefore, we are asking that parents of all clubbers to bring their children inside the building and check them into their clubs when arriving.

 Check-in time for all clubbers is 5:30-5:45pm.
 Unfortunately due to the unavailability of leaders during this time we cannot check in any clubbers before 5:30pm and will ask that you do not enter the building, and instead wait outside till the correct time.

 Again for safety purposes, please come into the church to pick up your children.
 Please also try to be prompt as many of our leaders also have children of their own who need to get home.
-If you have a Cubbie, please pick him/her up first.
+Cubbies should be picked up first.